UMCollab/ODM/README.md

 ## Setting up your environment

-This tool was mainly written and tested using Python 2.7 on Linux.
-Portions of the code were also tested under various versions of Python >= 3.4.
+ODM requires Python 3.6 or greater.

-For development, we recommend using a virtualenv to install ODM's Python dependencies.
+For development, we recommend using Pipenv to set up your environment.

-* Run `init.sh` to set up the virtualenv
+* Run `init.sh` to set up the checkout
-* When you want to use ODM, source env-setup.sh (`. env-setup.sh`) to set up the necessary environment variables.
+* When you want to use ODM, source env-setup.sh (`. env-setup.sh`) to set up the necessary aliases.

 ## Credentials